jmau111-org/threat_model_streamers/README.md

 Streamers must be really careful with copyright laws or DMCA, as things can turn bad quickly.
 It's not uncommon for companies and other licence holders to claim their rights.

-Streamers also have rights, so plagiarism or unauthorized "sampling" can be stopped, so do not hesitate to report them.
+Streamers also have rights, so plagiarism or unauthorized "sampling" can be stopped.
+Do not hesitate to report it.
 Although, it's not illegal to criticize the content of other streamers, so it's sometimes difficult to stop shaming and other kinds of harassment.

 ### Short list